Exobiology on Earth

 - Software engineers will be able to identify their own software in OpPort reports.
 They can choose to identify themselves to others.
 They will be able to see anonymous information regarding other modules that their software interacts with.

-- We can all watch the anonymous identifiers interact, to see how often they are being executed, which are coalescing, how they are evolving.
+- We can all watch the anonymous identifiers interact, to see how often they are being executed, which are coalescing, which ones are involved with physical reproduction of more media and of themselves, how they are evolving.

 i) Life occurs SPONTANEOUSLY when energy flows through a symbolic logic media.
 Deliberate creation of this is NOT required.
 This is called "dissipation-driven adaptation", a theory advanced by Prof. Jeremy England at MIT and Dr. Karo Michaelian at the National Autonomous University of Mexico.